Webmaster10/particleload-docs/index.rst

 ParticleLoad Documentation
 ========================================

 ParticleLoad is a highly customisable and easy to install loading screen for Garry's Mod servers.
-The documentation here will guide you through the installation and configuration of ParticleLoad.S
+The documentation here will guide you through the installation and configuration of ParticleLoad.

 Contents: